komali2/blog/content/posts/how-to-brainstorm/index.md

 to step 3, wherein ideas are discussed, cleaned up, defined, combined, and otherwise modified to result in the result of step 3, which is a good list of ideas (or single idea) that can then be implemented.

+# Tools of a Brainstorming Session

+Sessions can come in many formats, be it they in person or remote.

 # Define a Topic or Objective